Jgfrausing/ik1919/content/author/benjamin_rømer_christiansen/_index.md

 +++
 # Display name
-name = "Kasper Ploug Jensen"
+name = "Benjamin Rømer Christiansen"

 # Is this the primary user of the site?
 superuser = false